cowhorse7/startup/notes.md

 react parses jsx when it is rendered and creates a list of refs to comp state/prop objects, then monitors changes to those objects keyword 'export' allows [functions] to be available outside of the file in which they're defined. keyword 'default' tells other files using this [function] that this is the main function in the file.
+To have two child components communicate w/ each other(or to collect date from multiple children), declare the shared state in the parent comp avoiding direct data mutation lets you keep previous versions of data intact and reuse them later (like allowing an 'undo' command)
+You need to assign proper keys when building dynamic lists. if no key is specified, React will report an error. keys need to be unique between comps and their siblings

+React hooks allow react function style comps to do everything a class style comp can do. the useEffect hook can rep lifecycle events
+>you can specify the dependencies of useEffect hooks can only be used in function style comps, not inside a loop or conditional statement